-Here are some of the most bizarre and outrageous pieces of advice I got while I was pregnant.
+Here are some of the most bizarre and outrageous pregnancy myths I heard.

 1. ‘Don’t lift your arms above your head or the cord will get tangled round the baby’s neck’